spirit-island-builder/spirit-island-builder/docs/instructions.md

 - Remove: Button to **permanently** delete the special rule.
 - Add Another Rule: Adds an additional special rule.
 - General Advice: Look at example spirits to see how some features are used.
-  - Serpent-style presence nodes: you can create presence nodes in the special rule using the following format:
+  - Serpent-style presence nodes in Special Rules: you can create presence nodes in the special rule using the following format:
+    - {special-presence-track} but you have to click the autofill
-    - Example: <special-rules-track values="5,7,8,10,11,12,13"></special-rules-track>
+    - Or just type: <special-rules-track values="5,7,8,10,11,12,13"></special-rules-track>
     - You should be able to use most of the options from [presence tracks](#presence-tracks) here.

 [Home](#index)